 The McLaren Award for New British Animation

 First given in 1990, this award provides a focus for new British short animation and recognises the spirit of creativity.
-The award is named in honour of Norman McLaren, the renowned Scottish-born animator, is decided by audience vote.
+The award, named in honour of Norman McLaren, the renowned Scottish-born animator, is decided by audience vote.

 2015 Winner: Stems (Ainslie Henderson)